hwwgh555/snippet/README.md

 # snippet
-code snippets for efficient coding
+Code snippets for efficient coding.

+One file reresents one snipeet, and snippets are sort by directory.